 All-round support with a focus on Projects, Resources, Events and Media.

 A keen musician, Roger began playing Guitar at the age of 16 and later went on to study at the Academy of Contemporary Music in Guildford.
 He has performed in many bands over the years and currently pumps his enthusiasm into producing music.
 Roger successfully secured his full-time role in 2013 and is a keen air drummer.

 Caroline studied flute & piccolo for 3 years at the London College of Music and played in many amateur orchestras in London before coming to work for Ealing Music Service.
 Music education has always been important to Caroline.
 Before going to University she was heavily involved in county ensembles in Derbyshire; this is what inspired her to become a music teacher.
 Caroline believes that ensemble development is very important in Ealing.
 Having got so much out of her own experience when she was younger she knows that this is a service that every child can benefit from.

 Performance is still a very big part of Caroline’s life.
-She plays for The Collaborative Orchestra in south London which, along with writing a blog and scuba diving, keep her very busy!
+She plays for Ealing Symphony Orchestra in West London which, along with swimming, scuba diving and baking, keep her very busy!